 - The visionary Buckminster Fuller spoke at Sunday church services in Sunset, one of the tiny communities that dot the island.

 - Robert McCloskey, whose books such as “Make Way for Ducklings” charmed generations of children, lived here.
-(Another McCloskey book, “Burt Dow Deep-Water Man,” was reborn in 2010 as an operetta at our Opera House. )
+(Another McCloskey book, “Burt Dow Deep-Water Man,” was reborn in 2010 as an operetta at the Stonington Opera House.)

 - Robert Massie, perhaps best known for his vivid chronicle of the life and death of Tsar Nicholas II and Empress Alexandra and their hemophiliac son Alix, summered here.
 Massie's son Robert, also born with hemophilia, is said to have been Massie's inspiration to write his commanding biography of the last of the Romanov dynasty.